 Holy Basil (Tulsi)

 Similar to Ashwagandha root, Holy Basil (Ocimum sanctum), also known as Tulsi, is another ancient Ayurvedic herb that has shown over centuries of use in reducing physiological stress, as well as being a potent antioxidant, anti-inflammatory and immune-modulating herb (15).

 Since we know lowering inflammation and strengthening the immune system helps reduce allergy symptoms, Holy Basil is a great herbal medicine to consume daily for natural allergy relief.

-Agaricus blazei is an edible mushroom that has been shown to balance Th1 and Th2 activity.
+Agaricus blazei, also known as Royal Sun blazei, is an edible mushroom that has been shown to balance Th1 and Th2 activity.